 How Do We Develop Upper Crossed Syndrome?

 Most of the time, it comes down to posture and leading a sedentary lifestyle.
 As healthcare providers, we tend to harp on posture again and again, and for good reasons.
 We need to stop thinking about poor posture as inconsequential and start looking at it as repetitive microtrauma: small injuries we put our bodies through day after day.
 These micro-traumas tend to create a domino effect from the excessive time we spend sitting.
 This can lead to shortened hip flexor muscles and a light lower back.
 The change in hip flexor tension can then lead to weakened abdominal muscles over time.
 Our glutes will also become weaker and inactive.
 This can commonly lead to increased low back injuries and hamstring injuries.

 Pain in the lower back, pelvis and/or hips is commonly seen in lower crossed cases.
 We often see reduced mobility in the lower back and hips, pain in the hip flexors, lower back pain, pelvis or glutes.
 Postural changes such as an overly arched back are common, which may also give the appearance of a protruding stomach.

 How Can You Treat And Prevent Upper Crossed Syndrome?

-It’s also important to remember to be mindful of your posture, the amount of time you spend sitting, and to just move more.
+It’s also important to remember to be mindful of your posture, and the amount of time you spend sitting and to just move more.
 Having your ergonomic workstation properly set up will help.
 Taking regular breaks to move around and stretch will also help.
-Due to the compensation effect that lower crossed syndrome has on surrounding joints, muscles and tendons, assistance from your health care provider may be needed.
-All of our providers commonly see patients affected by lower crossed syndrome and will be able to assist you in your recovery.
-Contact us to book your appointment!
+Due to the compensation effect that lower crossed have on surrounding joints, muscles and tendons, assistance from your health care provider may be needed.
+All of our providers commonly see patients affected by Lower Crossed syndrome and will be able to assist you in your recovery.